darcyabjones/prj/README.md

 # prj

 This provides utilities for data analysis project tracking and backup.
-It offers some basic functionality based on my opiniated balance between best practice and practicality.
+It offers some basic functionality based on my personal balance of best practice and practicality.

 Features are:
 - simple logging functions to keep track of file changes